albasyir/detik-scraper/README.md

 ## Our Rule

 - Save your collection to `public/`
-- We have to use typescript
+- We have to use typescript with puppeteer for scraping tool